germanmandrini/trial_characterization/README.md

 <p class=3DMsoNormal style=3D'margin-bottom:12.0pt;line-height:normal'><span
 style=3D'font-size:12.0pt;font-family:"Segoe UI",sans-serif;mso-fareast-fon=
 t-family:
-"Times New Roman"'>The codes are enumerated in the order they need to be ex= ecuted.
-Only the first four codes need to be run, and these four codes will call the other ones.<o:p></o:p></span></p>
+"Times New Roman"'>The codes are enumerated in the order they need to be executed.
+Only the first four codes need to be run, and these four codes wi= ll call the other ones.<o:p></o:p></span></p>

 <p class=3DMsoNormal style=3D'margin-top:.25in;margin-right:0in;margin-bott=
 om:12.0pt;